tasmiyasana3/Credit-Card-Customer-Segmentation-Unsupervised/README.md

 ### PCA (Principal Component Analysis)

-PCA was used for:
-- Dimensionality reduction - not immplemented as it was not needed for this project
+- We was not perform PCA because:

+   - Feature Count is 8 (Low).
-- Cluster visualisation
+   - Cluster Quality: 0.474 silhouette score, means good separation.
-- Better interpretation of customer groups
+   - Interpretability: Clear segments and 3 distinct customer groups (k=3).
+   - Correlation matrix value < 0.9, No severe multicollinearity detected.
+   - Dataset size: Size of our dataset is too small.

 ---